Concrete column design fundamentals

 The second slenderness parameter is the effective length factor, which is either input directly by choosing the User input value option, or it is calculated in accordance with the requirements of the selected design code.

-The stiffness settings affect the calculation of clear height, also referred to as the unsupported or unrestrained length (depending on the head code being worked to) which is the clear dimension between the restraining beams at the bottom of the stack and the restraining beams at the top of the stack.
+The stiffness settings affect the calculation of clear height, also referred to as the unsupported or unrestrained length (depending on the regional code being worked to) which is the clear dimension between the restraining beams at the bottom of the stack and the restraining beams at the top of the stack.
 The unsupported length may be different in each direction.

 Effective concrete beams